Updated September 8, 2016

 Spangled Old English: Spangled (Speckled Sussex) pattern.
 (Available in Assortments Only)

 Cochins are excellent setters and mothers.
 All cochins are built low to the ground and are loose feathered birds with feathered feet.
 Most can be easily made into pets.
 All lay very pale brown eggs and have medium sized single combs with five points.
 Because of their gentle nature, the Cochin bantams are very good for first time chicken handlers to work with (especially first year 4-Hers).

 Buff Cochin: Soft, gentle buff color, tame and easy to raise.
 APA.
-(AVAILABLE IN ASSORTMENST ONLY)
+(Available in Assortments Only)

 Red Cochin: Deep, rich red.
 They are friendly and pleasant, very thrifty and easy to raise.
 APA.
-(AVAILABLE IN ASSORTMENT ONLY)
+(Available in Assortments Only)